polkadot-js/api/UPGRADING.md

 ### Type renames

-To better align with the actual types from the metadata, and avoid (too much) context switching, some types from the `@polkadot/types` hasve been renamed.
+To better align with the actual types from the metadata, and avoid (too much) context switching, some types from the `@polkadot/types` have been renamed.
 These include -

 - `Vector` -> `Vec`
 - `U{8|16|32|64|128|256}` have been removed, only the lowercase version of these remain, i.e. `u32`.